MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/index.md

 * Query the service health status
 * Manage resources

-The different Azure Data Explorer services communicate among themselves, via the same publicly-available REST API.
+The different Azure Data Explorer services communicate among themselves, via the same publicly available REST API.

 A number of client libraries are also available to use the service, without dealing with the REST API protocol.

 ## MS-TDS

 Azure Data Explorer also supports the Microsoft SQL Server communication protocol (MS-TDS), and includes a limited support for running T-SQL queries.
-This protocolenables users to run queries on Azure Data Explorer using a well-known query syntax (T-SQL) and database client tools such as LINQPad, sqlcmd, Tableau, Excel, and Power BI.
+This protocol enables users to run queries on Azure Data Explorer using a well-known query syntax (T-SQL) and database client tools such as LINQPad, sqlcmd, Tableau, Excel, and Power BI.

 For more information, see [MS-TDS](tds/index.md).

 ## .NET Framework Libraries

-.NET Framework Libraries is the recommended way to invoke Azure Data Explorer functionality programmatically.
+.NET Framework Libraries are the recommended way to invoke Azure Data Explorer functionality programmatically.
 A number of different libraries are available.

 * [Kusto.Data (Kusto Client Library)](./netfx/about-kusto-data.md): Can be used to query data, query metadata, and alter it.
-   It is built on top of the Kusto REST API, and sends HTTPS requests to the target Kusto cluster.
+   It's built on top of the Kusto REST API, and sends HTTPS requests to the target Kusto cluster.
-* [Kusto.Ingest (Kusto Ingestion Library)](netfx/about-kusto-ingest.md): Uses Kusto.Data and extends it to facilitate data ingestion.
+* [Kusto.Ingest (Kusto Ingestion Library)](netfx/about-kusto-ingest.md): Uses `Kusto.Data` and extends it to ease data ingestion.

 The above libraries use Azure APIs, such as Azure Storage API and Azure Active Directory API.